Match-Making for Tennis Players

 3

-The original journey had multiple friction points.
-The new flow was quicker, more familiar, and better aligned with user's goals.
+If both players match, then they can setup a game.
+This new flow was quicker, more familiar, and better aligned with user's goals.

 Old User Flow